Catalyzing Climate Finance for Low-Carbon Ag-Tech

 The James E. Rogers Energy Access Project at Duke University and RMI, with support from the Shell Foundation, are studying the climate adaptation impact of DRE solutions in agriculture and assessing the case for investment in this sector for climate-first investors.
 As part of this project, we spoke with executives from 32 SMEs in these sectors and climate-first investors.
 Climate mitigation impact, while relatively more suited for private financing to date, is less compelling for clean energy solutions in agriculture because the GHG emission reductions may be relatively small.
 The adaption benefits the sector could provide in terms of improved food security and enhanced community resilience to climate shocks are potentially of much greater value from the perspective of climate finance.

-The objective of this project is to help answer the following research questions—and ultimately help catalyse climate finance into energy enterprises serving smallholder farmers in the agricultural value chain:
+The objective of this project is to help answer the following research questions—and ultimately help catalyze climate finance into energy enterprises serving smallholder farmers in the agricultural value chain:

 - What is the potential contribution to climate adaptation and mitigation that can be delivered through increased support to renewable energy businesses serving small-holder farmers and the agriculture value chain?